 Visualizing A Network of Partnerships & Demonstrating Shared Impact

-A Hub for Human Services in the Saratoga, Florida region
+A Hub for Human Services in the Sarasota, Florida region

 The Center needed to demonstrate the breadth and strength of their partnerships to stakeholders & funders

 The Sarasota County area is home to a highly-competitive, highly-involved nonprofit industry because of its attraction to retirees who come for their robust arts and culture scene.
 The Center’s donors felt bombarded by the number of events and requests they get for support from community nonprofits.
 They wanted to know, “Why weren’t they working together more” and, “Why are there so many silos?
 Why are you duplicating efforts?”
 While the Center knew a different story, they didn’t as a community have a way to illustrate just how well connected and non-siloed they were.

 We helped the Center visualize their networks to tell their network story more effectively.